TimOliver/TOGlintyStringView/README.md

 # TOGlintyStringView
 `TOGlintyStringView` is a complete re-implementation of [`_UIGlintyStringView`](https://github.com/JaviSoto/iOS9-Runtime-Headers/blob/51598b5f73399e4737bc067ed6b9bd5bd9a8b0d1/Frameworks/UIKit.framework/_UIGlintyStringView.h), the internal UIKit `UIView` responsible for the '> slide to unlock' text on every iOS device's lock screen.

-It was created by copying the `UIView` / `CALayer` configuration of `_UIGlintyStringView` after introspecting it via [Reveal app](http://revealapp.com) as well as lot of console logging.
+It was created by copying the `UIView` / `CALayer` configuration of `_UIGlintyStringView` after introspecting it via [Reveal app](http://revealapp.com) as well as a lot of console logging.

 As this library (most likely) cannot be used in shipping iOS apps, it's being presented here without warranty in the hopes it may have educational value to fellow developers!